Winning on a Global Playing Field

 The United States has long been known for the protections it offers shareholders.
 But in 2010, the Supreme Court’s decision in the Morrison case effectively placed U.S. judicial remedies off-limits to defrauded shareholders who invest in other countries—even if the actual fraud took place here.
 As a result, investors who had counted on the U.S. legal system to provide a check on corporate misconduct were left to seek redress in unfamiliar jurisdictions.

-Outside of North America and some actions in Australia, most jurisdictions do not allow investors to remain passive and merely collect their pro rata share of any settlement or judgement.
+Outside of North America and some actions in Australia, most jurisdictions do not allow investors to remain passive and merely collect their pro rata share of any settlement or judgment.
 Instead, to pursue redress, investors must affirmatively opt-in and participate in litigation.
 The level of active involvement and participation is different in each jurisdiction and can be difficult to investors to effectively navigate.
 Kessler Topaz actively assists institutional investors in navigating this space.

 Kessler Topaz quickly became a leader in helping shareholders pursue remedies in a post-Morrison world.
 In 2007, we served as co-counsel in the Netherlands’ groundbreaking Royal Dutch Shell European Shareholder Litigation, resulting in a $352 million recovery for non-U.S. investors in 2009.
 Since then, we have been involved in organizing and prosecuting some of the highest profile shareholder litigation in foreign jurisdictions around the globe including, inter alia, the Olympus action in Japan ($92 million recovery), the Fortis action in the Netherlands ($1 billion multi-party settlement), and the Royal Bank of Scotland action in the United Kingdom (£267 million recovered on behalf of our clients).